sudoDeVinci/Microcontrollers/README.md

 ```
 To reliably check for updates now, we first call this function in our setup before any other functionality whihc may break our ability to connect to our server, such as sensor initialization.
 Then, we call this at a given point in our main program loop.

+This '.update()' is overloaded for use with both the WiFiClient and WiFiClientSecure for HTTP(S).
+It's also available to use with with HTTPClient and ESPHTTPCLient, though I've had mixed results using those versions for just HTTP.
+Current in most projects, I still reserve use of WiFiClient for OTA updates.

 ## 2.0.
 ESP32-SX Image Capture